DON'T SETTLE FOR CELL PHONE PHOTOS

 Have you ever tried to take photos of fireworks on your phone?

 Every 4th of July, thousands of Americans point their phones at fireworks and post them to Instagram, expecting them to look as impressive there as they do to the human eye.
-The reality is that taking a quality fireworks shot that doesn't look grainy or identical to everyone else's is about as difficult as photographing the moon with a Blackberry (impossible).
+The reality is that taking a quality fireworks shot that doesn't look grainy or identical to everyone else's is about as difficult as photographing the moon with an iPhone 6 (impossible).

 Here's how to shoot fireworks with a real camera.
 And by "real," we're not saying you need the latest $3,000 mirrorless model, but you do need a basic DSLR with a Manual mode.
 Trying to capture a single burst or explosion is far less impressive than capturing multiple bursts over the course of one longer exposure.
 Honestly, this method is so easy and effective that it feels like cheating.
 Here are our methods.